Porcelain Fused to Metal

 Contact us

+Porcelain Fused to Metal is constructed by CAD/CAM design/print the coping (formerly done by waxing), cast with metal (non-precious, semi-precious, or precious metal), and layer with porcelain powder.
 PFM restorations have been around for many years.
-Also, this procedure is known by other names such as:
+Also, the procedure is known by other names, such as:

 • Metal ceramic crowns (MCC)